princengoc/spyfall/README.md

 For a first implementation, we make some simplifying assumptions.
 These can be relaxed to add more human-like dynamics later.

 1. **Direct communication with no errors.** Players communicate over $\Delta_n$ directly, and if a player intends to send out $C_t$, then everyone else receives $C_t$ and not a noise-corrupted version of it.
 In reality, people communicate with words that describe the location, which then adds two things: (i) a translation (NLP) to (probability) layer, and (ii) an encode/decode layer, which potentially makes the received message different from the sent message.
+2. **Automatic end-game trigger.** Game ends when either:
+  - spy is very confident (> 90%) of the location, OR
+  - everybody's except the spy top suspect is the same person (which could be wrong)

-2. **Automatic end-game trigger.** Game ends after $5n$ rounds (each person share their info 5 times) and people do MLE votes, ie, vote for the most-likely candidate (spy or location) based on their private beliefs.
+Then a vote is triggered, and players vote for the most-likely candidate (spy or location) based on their private beliefs.

 ## State variables